netlify-templates/astro-quickstart/README.md

 npm uninstall -D netlify-plugin-cypress
 ```

-And lastly if you’d like to remove Cypress entirely, delete the entire cypress folder.
+And lastly if you’d like to remove Cypress entirely, delete the entire `cypress` folder and the `cypress.config.ts` file.
 Then remove the dependency using:

 ```bash
 npm uninstall cypress